protesilaos/dotfiles/README.md

-# My Emacs and other configurations for GNU/Linux
+# My Emacs and other configurations for Arch Linux

 This is the set of files that powers my day-to-day computing experience.
 GNU Emacs is its centrepiece, with other programs providing ancillary